alex-ey99/practiceAPI/README.md

 ```
 Authentication
 ```
-To access the endpoints requiring authorization make an .env file and initialize API_KEY and SECRET To test it out, use https://jwt.io/#debugger-io to create a JWT with the API_KEY and SECRET
+To access the endpoints requiring authorization make an .env file and initialize SECRET
+eg: SECRET=secret
 ```

 To launch the integration tests, use tox: